atilm/ProjectManagement/SoftwareRequirements/tdd-todo-list.md

 [x] error with line number if holidays table not formatted correctly [x] error with line number if a date (range) cannot be parsed [x] use RepositoryCollection as input to writers
-[ ] use RepostiroyColleciton as input to report generator [x] extract table headers to common location for readers and writers [later?] parse reordered working days table
+[ ] use RepositoryColleciton as input to report generator [x] extract table headers to common location for readers and writers [later?] parse reordered working days table
 [no] error when working days table is missing -> then all days are working days